 Brokers are extremely protective of the business with their customers.
 With some customers, brokers will have an office in their customer’s building and will handle all of their traffic.

 In any case a broker will never want to tell a shipper customer that they can’t find a truck for their shipment.
 If they cannot locate an authorized carrier directly, they may contact another broker as a last resort to protect their relationship with the shipper.

 In this case, the broker knowingly involves another broker when they have run out of options.
 In less frequent cases, the original broker may not know another broker is involved.
 This happens when the carrier they try to hire also owns a brokerage company and rather than haul the load on their truck they use their brokerage to hire a different carrier to haul the load.

 Double brokering is legal but arguably unethical.
 At least one of the parties involved in a double brokered shipment is being deceived.
 If all goes well with the shipment and everyone gets paid as agreed then the deception probably goes unnoticed.

 However, if there is a problem with the shipment or someone doesn’t get paid as agreed then the deception unravels and relationships can be seriously or even permanently damaged.
 UC Factors will not factor double brokered freight bills because of the potential for disaster and because we are not fans of any kind of deception.

-Another way to avoid shady or illegal transactions is by working with a reputable factoring company who knows the ins and outs of your industry.
+Another way to avoid shady or illegal transactions is by working with a reputable factoring company who knows the ins and outs of your industry and has an expert eye to identify red flags on Bill of Ladings.
 A company like UC Factors has the knowledge and experience to find out if a broker is reputable or if they are someone your company should avoid.

 One of the best ways to avoid deceptive transactions is by working with a factoring company who knows the industry.
 Learn how to choose the best factor for your business here: